ZaneDubya/MultiScrollNES/README.md

-# GalezieNES
+# MultiScrollNES
-Galezie, an example multi-directional scroll engine for the Nintendo Entertainment System (NES).
+MultiScrollNES, an example multi-directional scroll engine for the Nintendo Entertainment System (NES).
 This project is released under the MIT license.
-Documentation for the various file formats and engine routines can be found in the 'reference' folder.
+Documentation for the various engine routines can be found in the 'reference' folder.

+# Eightbit.exe
+An example map editor that uses meta-tiles (2x2 NES PPU tiles) and meta-cells (8x8 meta-tiles) to drastically reduce the storage space required by a given map.
+Written in C#/XNA.
+This project is released under the MIT license.

+# If6502
+A macro interpretter that allows the use of comparison operators, bracket scoping, and while loops in 6502 asm files:
+    .if a >= #240
+    {
+        ldx delta_hi
+        .if x == #$ff
+        {
+            `add 240
+        }
+        .else
+        {
+            `sub 240
+        }
+    }

 Assemble using Ophis: http://michaelcmartin.github.io/Ophis/

 Requires a NES emulator with Mapper 28 support:
 * Nintendulator v0.975 Beta